ikmckenz/target-pred-py/README.md

-This uses and includes data from ChEMBL, data is from http://www.ebi.ac.uk/chembl - the version of ChEMBL is chembl_25.
+Target Pred Py uses and includes data from ChEMBL, data is from http://www.ebi.ac.uk/chembl - the version of ChEMBL is chembl_25.

 Project structure based on the [cookiecutter data science](https://drivendata.github.io/cookiecutter-data-science/) project template.